-Early-Career Investigator Partnering PI Option: Initiating and Partnering PIs must have a separate budget and justification specific to their distinct portions of the effort that the applicant organization will submit as separate Grants.gov or eBRAP application packages.
+Career Initiation or Transition Partnering PI Option: Initiating and Partnering PIs must have a separate budget and justification specific to their distinct portions of the effort that the applicant organization will submit as separate Grants.gov or eBRAP application packages.
 The Initiating PI should not include budget information for the Partnering PI even if they are located within the same organization.
 Refer to Section II.D.5, Funding Restrictions, for detailed information.